 An established utility allowance schedule is used in determining family share and subsidy.
-DHA will maintain a utility allowance schedule for all tenant-paid utilities, the cost of tenant-supplied refrigerators and stoves, and other tenant-paid housing services such as trash collection.
-DHA utility allowance schedule does not include an allowance for air-conditioning.
+DHA will maintain a utility allowance schedule for all tenant-paid utilities, the cost of tenant-supplied refrigerators and stoves, air conditioning, and other tenant-paid housing services such as trash collection.
 DHA may approve a higher utility allowance as a reasonable accommodation with supporting documentation and approval.